February 15, 2026 · Updated Apr 2, 2026 · Jake Mitchell

 - A comparison table showing which load wins on each metric

 This takes the guesswork out of the comparison and gives you a documented calculation you can refer back to.
+Understanding what deadhead miles do to your revenue will help you appreciate why the deadhead factor is often what swings the decision between two otherwise similar loads.

 What to Do When They're Close